A Novel Patch-Based TDA Approach for Computed Tomography Imaging: Methods

 \subsection{Datasets}

-In this work, four diverse datasets of CT scans are utilized in order to conduct a comprehensive assessment of the patch-based TDA approach and benchmark its performance.
+In this work, four CT datasets are utilized to assess the patch-based TDA approach and benchmark performance.
 These include the publicly available dataset of kidney tumours KiTS19 \cite{heller2019kits19}, the FLARE22 dataset from MICCAI FLARE22 challenge \cite{Ma2023-vo, ma2021abdomenct} which is a collection of abdominal CT images, and two in-house datasets.
 Sample CT slices of different classes of each dataset is illustrated in Figure \ref{fig:dataset_sample}.
 Table \ref{tab:datsets_summary} presents a summary of key details about each dataset.

 \textbf{KiTS19}: this dataset was obtained from the GitHub repository of the kidney tumour segmentation challenge.
 It comprises abdominal CT scans and corresponding segmentation masks for 210 patients with kidney tumours.
 Among them, 70 underwent radical nephrectomy and 140 underwent partial nephrectomy.
 These surgical procedure types will serve as labels for downstream analysis.